-In contrast, certolizumab pegol is the only PEGylated humanised antigen-binding fragment of a TNF antagonist and it lacks a Fc domain 418.
+In contrast, certolizumab pegol is the only PEGylated humanised antigen-binding fragment of a TNFi and it lacks a Fc domain 419.
 Certolizumab pegol therefore does not bind to the human neonatal Fc receptor and it is not actively transferred across the placenta.
-This was underscored by an analysis of 31 pregnancies exposed to infliximab, adalimumab and certolizumab pegol (for inflammatory bowel disease), in which the median levels of infliximab, adalimumab and certolizumab pegol in the cord blood of infants compared with that of mother were 160%, 153%, and 3.9%, respectively 419.
-Infliximab and adalimumab could be detected in the infants for as long as 6 months.
-Post-marketing prospective pharmacokinetic research has confirmed no/minimal transfer of certolizumab pegol via the placenta (CRIB study, n=16 420) and into breast milk (CRADLE study, n=19 421).
+This was underscored by an analysis of 31 pregnancies exposed to infliximab, adalimumab and certolizumab pegol (for inflammatory bowel disease), in which the median levels of infliximab, adalimumab and certolizumab pegol in the cord blood of infants compared with that of mother were 160%, 153%, and 3.9%, respectively 420.
+Post-marketing prospective pharmacokinetic research has confirmed no/minimal transfer of certolizumab pegol via the placenta (CRIB study, n=16 421) and into breast milk (CRADLE study, n=19 422).
+A prospective study investigating breast milk transfer of biologics in women with inflammatory bowel disease found no/minimal levels of infliximab (29 women), adalimumab (21 women), certolizumab (13 women) or ustekinumab (6 women) detected in the breast milk of lactating women and there was no increase in infection rates in breastfed infants 423.